gurvir-dhillon1/iracing-input-telemetry/README.md

 # iRacing Input Telemetry Overlay

-A simple overlay for iRacing that visualizes throttle and brake data in real-time using Python, PySide6, and PyQtGraph
+A simple overlay for iRacing that visualizes throttle and brake data in real-time using Python and PySide6

 **NOTE: Requires iRacing to NOT be running in fullscreen mode (eg. windowed borderless) otherwise the overlay will not show above your iRacing client**